The Software

 Note: this applies to the official version provided via blender.org.
 We always recommend you to use the official releases.

-Website license
+Website License

 Most of the blender website is available as Creative Commons Attribution, with some exceptions.
 Read about that here.